Positive Behaviour Support Gold Coast & Brisbane

 Behaviour Support Practitioner

-Amy’s approach is a person centre approach and from a strengths-based perspective.
-Throughout Amy’s career she has become inspired to understand clients and the behaviours that may require support with.
-Amy is inspired to promote equality, dignity, quality of life and empower client to live their best life.
-Amy considers her work to be a collaborative approach with families and stakeholder to ensure that clients receive the best support to make a positive impact on their lives.
+Amy’s approach is a person-centred approach and from a strengths-based perspective.
+Throughout Amy’s career she has become inspired to understand clients and the behaviours that clients may require support with.
+Amy is inspired to promote equality, dignity, quality of life and empower clients to live their best life.
+Amy considers her work to be a collaborative approach with families and stakeholders to ensure that clients receive the best support to make a positive impact on their lives.
+Amy takes a particular interest in working with clients with functional neurological disorders, personality disorders, mental health conditions, complex trauma, people who may be experiencing physical health conditions, and conditions related to ageing.

 REBECCA KIM